-- most aspects of financing - developing the proposal for the project (e.g. pitching, production of teaser trailers and sizzle reels for purposes of financing, attendance at overseas markets for purposes of financing) - foreign development expenditure - foreign held copyright acquisition - marketing, publicity and promotion (except where the expenditure relates to either producing material for use in publicising or promoting the film where the copyright in the material is held by an individual or a company that is an Australian resident at the time of application; or incurred in producing audio or visual content for the film other than for use in the first copy of the film before the completion of the film)
+most aspects of financing

+- developing the proposal for the project (e.g. pitching, production of teaser trailers and sizzle reels for purposes of financing, attendance at overseas markets for purposes of financing) - foreign development expenditure - foreign held copyright acquisition - marketing, publicity and promotion (except where the expenditure relates to either producing material for use in publicising or promoting the film where the copyright in the material is held by an individual or a company that is an Australian resident at the time of application; or incurred in producing audio or visual content for the film other than for use in the first copy of the film before the completion of the film) distribution - deferment and profit participation, residuals, advances, and - acquisition of depreciating assets.
-- distribution

-- deferment and profit participation, residuals, advances

-- acquisition of depreciating assets.

 Applicants are encouraged to track expenditure relating to production activity as early as possible, and to record the difference between total Production Expenditure and QAPE.
+Where necessary further information may be sought during the assessment.